-Frank was seconded by the British government to the Organisation for Security and Co-operation in Europe for 7 years.
-He worked in Kosovo, Albania and much of the former Soviet Union in international human rights protection, criminal law reform, and institution building at the highest levels of government.
-Later he served as the first ‘Justice Advisor’ to the UK Mission in Helmand Province in 2007-2008 and worked in a similar role at the UK Embassy in Libya during and after the war there.
-He haslectured all over the world on military culture, history and performance and has worked as a consultant in Europe, Africa and Asia.
+Following eight years as a criminal barrister in his home city of Liverpool Frank was seconded by the British government to the Organisation for Security and Co-operation in Europe for 7 years.
+He worked in Kosovo during the war, Albania and much of the former Soviet Union in international human rights protection, criminal law reform, and institution building at the highest levels of government.
+He developed particular expertise in human trafficking and torture prevention.
+He served for a number of years as a reserve officer including some operational tours in the Balkans and Iraq.